 How reviews work

-If we accept the application, we’ll arrange for a hearing.
+When we have everything we need, we’ll arrange for a hearing.
 You can choose if you will attend the hearing or not.
-Hearings take around 30 minutes and are:
+Hearings take up to 30 minutes and are:

 - informal compared to court hearings

-- can be held separately with each party
+- will be held separately with each party

 If a review officer finds there are other circumstances that should be taken into account, they may make a decision that has the opposite effect of what you were hoping for.

 For example, if you’re a liable parent and it costs you extra to cover your dependent child’s special needs, you could apply for these extra costs to be taken into account when your child support payments are worked out.
-But if the review officer sees that you’ve also recently had a large pay rise, you may find your child support payments go up overall.
+But if the review officer finds that you’ve also recently had a large pay rise, they may increase the income we use to assess you and you may find your child support payments go up overall.